-Our first stop at the National Aquarium was the “Blacktip Reef” exhibit.
-We saw blacktip reef sharks and lots of other fish too, including angelfish, puffer fish and whiptail rays.
+Our next stop was the “Blacktip Reef” exhibit.
+We saw blacktip reef sharks, whiptail rays, angelfish, puffer fish and more.

 Then we walked through the maze of massive aquariums in the “Atlantic Coral Reef” and “Shark Alley” exhibits.
 As always, the sharks were Noah’s favorite part!

 We also spent a lot of time at the underwater viewing area of the “Blacktip Reef” exhibit.
 We got a great view of Calypso (the giant green sea turtle) and the blacktip reef sharks.

 Yep, Noah had a great time at the aquarium – he always does!
 And the fun didn’t end there…

 On New Year’s Eve day, we went to a women’s basketball game at George Mason University in nearby Fairfax, VA.
 The Patriots were playing the Davidson Wildcats from North Carolina.
 Here are a few photos from the game.

 And of course, no sports event is complete without a giant tub of popcorn…

 The Patriots won 74 to 61.
 The basketball game was a fun way to spend the afternoon.